|life span|| |

 This breed is known for a super-soft coat and bright green eyes.
-Burmillas need only minimal care and get along with everyone, so they make great first pets and family pets.
+Burmillas need only minimal care and get along with everyone, so they make great first pets and family cats.

 Burmillas came into existence in the 1980s and still remain relatively rare.
 Because of their rareness and complicated four-generation breeding process, Burmilla kittens typically cost between $800–$1,200 from a reputable breeder.

-The Burmilla has an elegant appearance, soft fur, and an athletic, medium-sized body that feels heavy and sturdy.
-This breed typically weighs between 6–13 pounds, with males tending to weigh more.
+The Burmilla has an elegant appearance, soft fur, and an athletic, medium-sized body that's heavy and sturdy.
+This breed typically weighs between 6–13 pounds, with males tending to weigh more than females.

 Distinguishing features of these cats include their shiny, smooth coats and the black rimming around their eyes and noses.
 The darkened, eyeliner-like look gives these cats the appearance of being all made up for a glamorous night out.
 These striking felines also have bright green eyes, which sometimes darken with age.